bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-Tests should be green now.
+The test should change into green now.
 We extracted the first part of the domain!
-The domain cannot talk with other parts of the code directly.
+The domain can not be combined with other parts of the code directly.
 We need an additional layer.
-Let’s create a new package and call it the `app` (for an application layer).
+Now we will create a new package and call it the `app` (for an application layer).

-{{< info title="What's in the app package?" msg="The application layer is responsible for orchestrating the communication between the external world (DB, HTTP, etc) and your application.
-The flow is generally like this: get a domain object from a repository, execute an action, and put it back there." >}}
+{{< info title="What's in the `app` package?" msg="The application layer is responsible for orchestrating the communication between the external world (DB, HTTP, etc) and your application.
+The process generally looks like this: get a domain object from a repository, execute an action, and put it back there." >}}

-When we take a look at the HTTP handler for creating a project we’ll notice a simple flow: the user provides the name, we create a new project, and return its ID.
-Let’s write a test that will model it.
+When we take a look at the HTTP handler for creating a project we’ll notice a simple flow: the user provides the name, we create a new project, and return its `ID`.
+We should write a test that will model it.

 ```go
 package app